-- 1. House Size: Minimum required heated and finished area is 2,500 square feet.
-Declarant may reduce the square footage requirement of specific homes by up to twenty percent (20%); however, such approval must be in writing and signed by Declarant prior to the start of construction. - 2 Garages: Garages shall face the side or rear, and shall not face the street, unless otherwise approved in writing by the ACC.
-Corner lots which require the garage doors to face the street shall require additional measures such as carriage doors, screen walls or landscaping as required by the ACC to soften/screen this impact. - 3.
-Ceiling Height: 9' smooth ceilings on first floor and 9' smooth ceilings on second floor. - 4.
-Finished Floor Height: At least 20 inches clearance must be provided between the first floor elevation and finished grade along the entire front of the house (and street side on corner lots), unless otherwise approved by the ACC. - 5.
+5. Garages: Garages shall face the side or rear, and shall not face the street, unless otherwise approved in writing by the ACC.
+Corner lots which require the garage doors to face the street shall require additional measures such as carriage doors, screen walls or landscaping as required by the ACC to soften/screen this impact.
+6. Ceiling Height: 10' smooth ceilings on first floor is encouraged but nothing less than 9' is allowed.
+9' smooth ceilings required on second floor.
+7. Finished Floor Height: At least 20 inches clearance must be provided between the first floor elevation and finished grade along the entire front of the house (and street side on corner lots), unless otherwise approved by the ACC.
+A minimum of three (3) steps from the finished grade to the front door are required. - 8.
 Cladding: Must be wood mold, simulated wood mold, or used brick with an approved mortar color or stucco on all fronts (and street side on corner lots), and on sides and rear to at least the first floor ceiling joists unless otherwise approved in writing by the ACC.
-Brick must be queen or modular size. - 6.
-Roofing: All roofs must meet or exceed dimensional 25 year shingles, and must be of slate blend, weathered wood, weathered gray, oxford gray, estate gray, or shadow gray color, unless otherwise approved in writing by the ACC. - 7.
-Windows & Doors: All windows must have (or appear to have) wood frames (vinyl clad or aluminum clad windows are acceptable, with color to match trim), and brick mold is required.
+Brick must be queen or modular size. - 9.
+Roofing: All roofs must meet or exceed dimensional 25 year shingles, and must be of slate blend, weathered wood, weathered gray, oxford gray, estate gray, or shadow gray color, unless otherwise approved in writing by the ACC. - 10.
+Cornice: All cornice shall be at least 12" from the top of the masonry opening to the frieze board.
+This will provide room for a soldier course or stone/timber lintel and a couple of courses of brick above all openings.
+This is required for all doors and windows on the ground floor.
+11. Windows & Doors: All windows must have (or appear to have) wood frames (vinyl clad or aluminum clad windows are acceptable, with color to match trim), and brick mold is required.
 True divided lite or simulated divided lite windows shall be used where visible from the public streets.
-No snap-in or between the glass grids shall be used on windows visible from the street. - 8.
-Dormers: All dormers shall be constructed to conform to the same scale and proportions as those in the approved plans.
-Attached as Exhibit "A" are 232-243 of traditional pages construction patterns by Stephen A. Mouzon.
+No snap-in grids shall be used on windows visible from the street.
+12. Dormers: All dormers shall be constructed to conform to the same scale and proportions as those in the approved plans.
+Attached as Exhibit A are pages 232-243 of traditional